-(SAVE filename &OPTIONAL greeting-message) --> NIL
+(SAVE filename & OPTIONAL greeting-message) --> NIL

 Saves your entire core image on the file specified.
 The filename should probably end in .EXE.
 This function is similar to the SAVE command in the EXEC.
 However you should use this function instead of the EXEC's command, since the EXEC's command will not save the registers.
 Note that you need lots of disk space to use SAVE.
-The base core image (with just Common Lisp) is currently over 500 pages.
-This will go up as we load more code.
+The base core image (with just Common Lisp) is currently over 700 pages.